learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     },
     {
       "image": "assets/updating-endpoints-5.svg",
       "description": "The exact same process.
-A new \"row\" for the Pod is created in the database and the endpoint is propagated."
+A new \"row\" for the Pod is created in the database, and the endpoint is propagated."
     },
     {
       "image": "assets/updating-endpoints-6.svg",